Zielona Góra, Pomeranian Voivodeship

 Zielona Góra (/pl/) is a village in the administrative district of Gmina Lubichowo, within Starogard County, Pomeranian Voivodeship, in northern Poland.
-It lies approximately 5 km east of Lubichowo, 12 km south-west of Starogard Gdański, and 56 km south of the regional capital Gdańsk.
 It is located within the ethnocultural region of Kociewie in the historic region of Pomerania.

+History

-Zielona Góra was a royal village of the Polish Crown, administratively located in the Tczew County in the Pomeranian Voivodeship.
+Zielona Góra was a royal village of the Kingdom of Poland, administratively located in the Tczew County in the Pomeranian Voivodeship.

 During the German occupation of Poland (World War II), in 1942, several Poles from Zielona Góra were expelled to the General Government, and their farms were handed over to German colonists as part of the Lebensraum policy.